If we scaled the entire human history into a 24 hour day, what would that timeline tell us?

 As a contribution to the History Festival in Plettenberg Bay, we created a locally relevant timeline and “overview perspective” based on recent scientific and genetic discoveries in this fast-moving and rapidly changing field.

-We have found this perspective to be most insightful when the modern human (Homo sapiens) timeline is scaled to a 24-hour day; where 1 hour = 10 000 years.
-Current scientific consensus suggests that we as Homo sapiens came about up to 300 000 years Before Present (BP).
-For ease of calculation on this 24-hr timeline, let’s just say that Homo sapiens date back to 240 000 BP.
+For ease of calculation on this 24-hr timeline, we will say that AMH Homo sapiens date back to 240 000 BP.
 Some approximations are therefore made for earlier dates and rounding-off done for later more specific dates to simplify the timeline presented.
-Note that timelines are constantly shifting.
+Note that dates are constantly shifting and being continuously revised based on evidence.

 Timeline of Human History in a 24 hour day